Create Your First Project

 We begin in aftermath.
 Martin has just learned that Karen’s brother, now ashes in a sideboard, killed his father.
 Nobody knows what to say, so they all keep talking.
 Sharday recites test results.
 Yonni reasserts her version of the truth.
 Karen is proud of her “pathway.”
 Martin just wants to find his socks.

 In Dayne’s tiny room, the unlikeliest of trios sip instant coffee.
 Doug admits he stole the beer.
 Macca teases.
 Dayne confesses he’s known locally for making bongs out of Pavlova Magic eggs.
-The exchange becomes a gentle detour, a new kind of intimacy, messy and unexpected, laced with laughter, mistakes, and warm cuppas.
-Doug has never passed a test.
-Macca has a reputation for partying.
-Dayne just wants peace but outside, his nemesis throws wet paper at the window, over and over.
+The exchange becomes a gentle detour, bit messy and unexpected, laced with laughter.
+But outside, Dayne's nemesis throws wet paper at the window.
+Bam!

 At Valda’s house, tensions combust.
 Gary’s fertility issues resurface.
 Domingo, mid-monologue, is stabbed in the leg with a corkscrew.
 Nobody really panics.
-Instead, Domingo turns it into a theatrical closer: some things, like “bad wine and family secrets,” should never be opened in public.
+Instead, Domingo turns it into something theatrical.
 Meanwhile, Cherry’s water breaks and every woman in the room responds like they’re in a low-budget war movie, grabbing Tupperware containers to catch the flood.

 As the episode builds, Dayne prepares to confront the bullies outside.
 Macca shows him how to “shape up.”
 Doug cracks jokes.
 Dayne steels himself.
 And at the same time, Cherry is ushered into Domingo’s chair, repurposed as a birthing throne, her contractions timed by the slosh of bodily fluids being caught in plastic containers.
 It’s chaos.
 It’s glorious.
 It’s real-time.
 It’s Mayoonderie.